-Reporting to the dean of a school/institute: Subject to the provisions in Section 6 of the Policy on Research Misconduct, the school dean will provide a confidential consultation to assess complaints, determine whether they fall under this policy, and outline options for resolution.
+Reporting to the dean/director of a school/institute: Subject to the provisions in Section 6 of the Policy on Research Misconduct, the school dean/director will provide a confidential consultation to assess complaints, determine whether they fall under this policy, and outline options for resolution.
 Individuals who consult with the department head may choose:

-- a. to ask the school dean to facilitate a resolution or resolve the matter informally; - b. to request a hearing under this Policy; or, - c. to refer the complaint to the Dean of Research to determine an appropriate course of action.
+- a. to ask the school dean to facilitate a resolution or resolve the matter informally; - b. to request a hearing under this Policy; or, - c. to refer the complaint to the Chair, University Research Council to determine an appropriate course of action.

-Reporting to the Dean of Research: Incidents may also be reported to a higher University Official, in this case it is the Dean of Research & Graduate Studies.
+Reporting to the Chair, University Research Council: Incidents may also be reported to a higher University Official, in this case it is the Chair, University Research Council.